Lloyd's of London: Early 20th century: San Francisco earthquake and first Lloyd's building

 On 18 April 1906, a major earthquake and resulting fires destroyed over 80 per cent of the city of San Francisco.
 This event was to have a profound influence on building practices, risk modelling and the insurance industry.

 Lloyd's losses from the earthquake and fires were substantial, even though the writing of insurance business overseas was viewed with some wariness at the time.
 While some insurance companies were denying claims for fire damage under their earthquake policies or vice versa, one of Lloyd's leading underwriters, Cuthbert Heath, famously instructed his San Francisco agent to "pay all of our policy-holders in full, irrespective of the terms of their policies".
 The prompt and full payment of all claims helped to cement Lloyd's reputation for reliable claim payments and as an important trading partner for US brokers and policyholders.
-It was estimated that around 90 per cent of the damage to the city was caused by the resultant fires and as such, since the 1906 "fire following earthquake" has generally been a specified insured peril under most policies.
+It was estimated that around 90 per cent of the damage to the city was caused by the resultant fires and as such, since 1906 "fire following earthquake" has generally been a specified insured peril under most policies.
 Heath is also credited for introducing the now widely used "excess of loss" reinsurance protection for insurers following the San Francisco quake.

 Heath had become an underwriting member of Lloyd's in 1880, upon reaching the minimum age of 21, on J. S. Burrows' syndicate.
 Within a year he was underwriting for himself on a three-man syndicate; in 1883 he also opened a brokerage business.
 In 1885, he wrote the first fire reinsurance contract, reinsuring the Hand in Hand Insurance Company and marking the start of Heath's push to diversify the market into "non-marine" business.
 He also wrote Lloyd's first burglary insurance policy, its first "all risks" jewellery policy and invented "jewellers' block" cover.
 Later, during World War I he offered air-raid insurance, protecting against the risk of German strategic bombing.

-A subsequent Lloyd's Act in 1911 set out the Society's objectives, which include the promotion of its members' interests and the collection and dissemination of information.
+The subsequent Lloyd's Act 1911 (1 & 2 Geo.
+5. c. lxii) set out the society's objectives, which include the promotion of its members' interests and the collection and dissemination of information.

 A year later in April 1912 Lloyd's suffered perhaps its most famous loss: the sinking of the Titanic.
 It was insured for £1 million, which represented 20 per cent of the entire market's capacity, making it the largest marine risk ever insured.
 The record of its sinking in the 1912 "Loss Book" is on display in the Lloyd's building.

-The Society moved into its first owned, dedicated building in 1928.
+The society moved into its first owned, dedicated building in 1928.
 It was located at 12 Leadenhall Street and had been designed by Sir Edwin Cooper.